dgrubelic/vue-authenticate/README.md

 This library was inspired by well known authentication library for Angular called [Satellizer](https://github.com/sahat/satellizer) developed by [Sahat Yalkabov](http://sahatyalkabov.com).
 They share almost identical configuration and API so you can easily switch from Angular to Vue.js project.

+## Targeted Node.js versions

+This has been tested to build with Node.js 14, 16 and 18.

 ## Changes in vue-authenticate-2

 This is a fork of [dgrubelic/vue-authenticate](https://github.com/dgrubelic/vue-authenticate), mainly because I needed to use this with Vue3 and the